madeleinejohanson/UrbanCoDe/README.md

 In our case, we are using Grasshopper to create a geoJSON that is able to specifically communicate with Mapbox and display geometries there for the purpose of UrbanPinboard.
 However, there are many other possible applications with this Grasshopper tool, for those that want to produce geoJSON files from Rhino and Grasshopper geometries.
 <br><br>
 ##Visualisation of More Complex Geometries
+exporting a whole building with floor plates, windows and mullions into from gh to Mapbox with geoJSON<br>
+why? blurb to represent a building in mapbox must be exported...want detailed representations etc <br><br>

 deconstruct/analyse brep for geojson conversion <br>
-exporting a whole building with floor plates, windows and mullions into from gh to Mapbox with geoJSON<br>
-discovery and fixing of height bug <br>
-exported building <br>
+explain component cluster made<br><br>

 merging geojson geometries bug <br>
+FeatureCollections....can only handle one. when we merge data we need to get rid of (code)<br><br>

+exported building <br><br>

-creation of merge component <br>
+creation of merge component <br><br>

+toggle map layers <br>
+easy representation, show multiple map configurations to clients, layers of building, etc